The scores are important, and we know how to get them.

 Should I take the SAT instead?

 We think students should still choose the test that is right for them based on content.
-Most students are very familiar with working from screens these days, so it shouldn’t be as scary for students as it is for teachers or parents!
 Take a look at both tests and consider taking a diagnostic test like

 this one from UES

 .
-Generally speaking your academic profile will determine which test is better for you, dependent particularly on how good your maths is and how fast you can process information.
-The SAT has more in-depth maths, but the ACT is more time-pressured!
+Generally speaking your academic profile will determine which test is better for you, dependent particularly on how good your maths/science is and how fast you can process information.

 How should I prepare for the Computer-Based ACT?